Jef808/dev_utilities/fs-watcher/README.md

 Optionally, pass pass in the path to an executable that will be run each time one of the watched files is modified.
 In case no such executable is passed, `cmake --build build` will be run.

-- ./build/watch -d DIRECTORY -f FILES -c [BUILD SCRIPT]...
+- ./build/fs-watcher/fs_watcher INPUT_FILES.json EXECUTABLE_HANDLER_FILE

 ### TODOS

-- [] Specify files to watch from auxiliary config file.
+- [X] Specify files to watch from auxiliary config file.
-- [X] Specify files to watch from command line.
+- [] Specify files to watch from command line.
 - [] Get files to watch automatically from git.
 - [] Get files to watch from cmake script.

-Streamlined json file as input.

-#### Event Handler